PI: Frida Sidik, Institute for Marine Research and Observation, Ministry of Marine Affairs and Fisheries

 Summary of Recent Activities

-As final project closeout quickly approaches in May 2015, the research team is focusing its efforts on disseminating project results to the general public, scientific and academic communities, and resource managers in order to have a broad impact on marine resource management.
-This is being done primarily online as well as through a video documentary that was produced during this quarter.
-The video was split between the mangrove forest of Nusa Lembongan (January 24, 25) in Bali and the Riau University Marine Research Station in Dumai, Riau (March 7-8).
-The video is to be released under two titles:
+Before completion of the project, the research team focused its efforts on disseminating project results to the general public, scientific and academic communities, and resource managers in order to have a broad impact on marine resource management.
+This was being done primarily online as well as through a video documentary produced during the last quarter.
+The video focused on mangrove forest of Nusa Lembongan in Bali and the Riau University Marine Research Station in Dumai, Riau and was released under two titles:

 1. Mangrove Stars: aimed to introduce mangrove ecosystem to the general population and to raise public awareness of mangrove conservation.

 2. Mangroves and Sea Level Rise: aimed to illustrate the techniques/methodology used in the PEER mangrove monitoring project.

 The team shoots a documentary to raise awareness of mangrove conservation (Photo courtesy Frida Sidik).

 Nuryani Widagti makes a presentation at an international workshop on

 the carbon cycle and climate change in Bali (Photo courtesy Frida Sidik).